siddhikulkarni/Flight-Delay-ETL-Analysis/README.md

 # ETL-Project
-This project was meant as a basic ETL using SQL and Python

-Flight delay data from 2015 was used from Kaggle here: https://www.kaggle.com/usdot/flight-delays#flights.csv Three Tables were included:

-1) Arlines: included the shortcode and corresponding airline name
-2) Airports: included the IATA airport code, full name, address and lat long of airports
-3) Flights: Includes flight delay information with delay time, airline shortcode and date details

-Workflow was as follows:
+This project executes a fundamental Extract, Transform, Load (ETL) process utilizing SQL and Python.
+Flight delay data from 2015, sourced from Kaggle's dataset repository, was utilized for analysis.

+The workflow includes the following steps:

-Upload excel sheets in SQL Lite Database
+1. Uploading Excel sheets into a SQL Lite database.
-Transform data using SQL Alchemy in Python (performing queries and joins) Using the transformed data to Python for further analysis (performing equations on the data in pandas, adding columns etc.)
+2. Performing data transformation using SQL Alchemy in Python, including executing queries and joins, data is rolled up to the desired grain.
-Uploading our analysis directly from Python into our SQLite database We also exported our transformed tables into MySQL in case the uder prefers using MySQL
+3. Leveraging the transformed data in Python for further analysis, which involved performing calculations and adding additional columns using pandas.
+4. Directly uploading the analysis results from Python back into the SQLite database.
+5. Additionally, transformed tables were exported into MySQL to accommodate user preferences for database management systems.